 One day I went into the garage and saw Johnny sitting there apparently waiting for something.
 Back in those days our mailbox was next to the garage door at the front of our house.
 I sat down in the garage to see what Johnny was waiting for.
 It was not long before the mailman with his big leather bag of mail and hand full of letters showed up.
 When he opened our mailbox, our cat Suzie bolted out like a bullet and took off.
 This caused the poor mailman to throw all of the mail he had in his hands into the air from surprise.
 As he started to pick up the mail that he threw, Johnny calmly said from inside the garage, “Put the cat back”.
 That mailman sure gave us a mean look as he put our mail in the box and walked away.

-As we got older, our interest moved away from being mischievous and hunting in the nearby woods with pellet guns to cars.
+As we got older, our interest moved away from being mischievous and hunting in the nearby woods to cars.
 One of the cars Johnny had was a ’66 Chevelle SS.
 I had several cars over the years but my favorite was the ’68 Camaro.
 Donny had a ’73 Vega in which he installed a high performance 350 V8.
 We may have competed in having the better faster car but we were always the first to the rescue when one of the other brothers broke down.
 I recall Johnny pulling me home with a chain many times when I was out in my beat up ’66 Chevelle SS.
 My Chevelle was not as nice or as fast as his ’66 was.

 Now that we are in our 50’s we have been getting together every once in a while for dinner to catch up.
 Since we now each have our own families we have to make time to spend an hour or so together to solve the world problems.